List of Known Space characters: Speaker-to-Animals

 Chmeee is approximately 8 ft tall and weighs 400–500 lb.
 He, like all kzinti, is covered with a thick coat of long fur that comes in various combinations of orange, yellow, and black.
 His face has black fur across the eyes resembling a bandit's mask, or the facial markings of a raccoon.
 His tail is naked and similar in appearance to a rat's tail.
 Kzinti ears are hairless, pink, and shaped liked a segment of a Chinese parasol (or cocktail umbrella); they can fold back flat against the head for protection during a fight.
-Chmeee was badly burned during Ringworld; and as a result, his body was covered with scars.
-After he involuntarily received an injection of the Kzinti analog of boosterspice, his scarring gradually disappeared.
-However, he acquired new scars after a fight with a Pak protector in The Ringworld Engineers.
+Chmeee is badly burned during Ringworld; and as a result, his body becomes covered with scars.
+After he involuntarily receives an injection of the Kzinti analog of boosterspice, his scarring gradually disappears.
+However, he acquires new scars after a fight with a Pak protector in The Ringworld Engineers.

 Margo Tellefsen

 Margo Tellefsen, a native of Earth, is the captain of the Argos, bound for Gummidgy, when it is boarded and one of its passengers is kidnapped.
 She is slim and lovely with long, dark hair that she wears in a "free fall" effect.
 She has green eyes.
 Beowulf Shaeffer considers her lovely enough (by flatlander standards) to make a fast fortune on tridee if she wanted to.
 He believes that Margo is in collusion with the kidnappers, which she confirms when Shaeffer confronts her after his escape.
 Margo reveals that she is Bellamy's mother and therefore well over 300 years old.
 She asks him to stay with her for two years while Sharrol and Carlos Wu are having children for Bey and Sharrol to raise on Earth; intrigued by this request, Schaeffer agrees.

-Margo Tellefsen appears in the Beowulf Shaeffer story Grendel.
+Margo Tellefsen appears in the Beowulf Shaeffer story "Grendel".

 Tanya Wilson

 Tanya Wilson, a native of Earth, is a companion of Larch Bellamy and one of the four people who kidnap the Kdatlyno touch sculptor Lloobee from the spaceship Argos.
-Shaeffer meets her when he arrives at Elephant's house during lush-hour one day.
+Beowulf Shaeffer meets her when he arrives at Elephant's house during lush-hour one day.
 She is about 300 years old.

 Details on her physical appearance are sparse.
 She has a voice that is rich and fruity, according to Shaeffer, with a flatlander accent that doesn't ring quite true and is probably displaced in time.

 When Emil Horne attempts to storm the cave where Lloobee is being held, he stuns Wilson before being stunned himself.
 After Shaeffer is captured she returns to the campsite, the cover story for her injury being that she was scratched by one of the native species of Gummidgy.
 After Bellamy's death, Margo Tellefsen, who is Bellamy's mother, warns Shaeffer that Tanya Wilson had been in love with her son and will probably try to kill him.

-Tanya Wilson appears in the Beowulf Shaeffer story Grendel.
+Tanya Wilson appears in the Beowulf Shaeffer story "Grendel".